What is a broadband social tariff?

 • Employment and Support Allowance

-These social tariffs are only available to existing Sky and NOW customers.
-You’ll also need to be claiming either Universal Credit or Pension Credit to qualify for the discount.
+The tariffs are only available to existing Sky and NOW customers claiming either Universal Credit or Pension credit.

 Virgin Media social tariff